stolostron/multicluster-global-hub/doc/byo.md

     service:
       type: LoadBalancer
 ```
-into `PostgresCluster` operand and then you can get the EXTERNAL-IP from `hoh-ha` service. for example:
+into `PostgresCluster` operand and then you can get the EXTERNAL-IP from `postgres-ha` service. for example:
 ```
-oc get svc hoh-ha -n multicluster-global-hub-postgres NAME     TYPE           CLUSTER-IP      EXTERNAL-IP                                                               PORT(S)          AGE hoh-ha   LoadBalancer   172.30.227.58   xxxx.us-east-1.elb.amazonaws.com   5432:31442/TCP   128m
+oc get svc postgres-ha -n multicluster-global-hub
+NAME     TYPE           CLUSTER-IP      EXTERNAL-IP                                                               PORT(S)          AGE postgres-ha   LoadBalancer   172.30.227.58   xxxx.us-east-1.elb.amazonaws.com   5432:31442/TCP   128m
 ```
 After that, you can use `xxxx.us-east-1.elb.amazonaws.com:5432` as Postgres Connection Host.